ryokubaka/SANS-HHC-2022-WriteUp/3-rings/3-web/README.md

 - We also see `Hal Tandybuck`, who is standing next to a [Boria Mine Door](boriaminedoor/REAMDE) challenge.

 - After completing these challenges, we enter a new location and see `Akbowl` next to some kind of [fountain](glamtarielsfountain/README).
+(Note: This challenge was awful in my opinion.
+WAY too much guessing.)

 ![](../../resources/screenshots/loc-web-fountain.png)

+Once we've secured the Web Ring, we head back into the [labyrinth](../../2-northpole/2-labyrinth)!